SeidenGroup/pfgrep/README.md

 * `-p`: Searches non-source physical files.
 Note that non-source PFs are [subject to limitations][qsyslib-limits] (pfgrep reads PFs in binary mode).
 * `-r`: Recurses into directories, be it IFS directories, libraries, or physical files.
 * `-t`: Don't trim whitespace at the end of lines; by default, pfgrep does.
 This preserves the padding to match record length.
 (Older pfgrep inverted the definition of this flag.)
 * `-V`: Prints the version of pfgrep and the libraries it uses, as well as copyright information.

+### pfstat

+pfstat takes the files to read and print information for as its arguments.

+The flags that can be passed are:

+* `-p`: Searches non-source physical files.
+Note that non-source PFs are [subject to limitations][qsyslib-limits] (pfgrep reads PFs in binary mode).
+* `-r`: Recurses into directories, be it IFS directories, libraries, or physical files.
+* `-V`: Prints the version of pfgrep and the libraries it uses, as well as copyright information.

 [pcre2syntax]: https://www.pcre.org/current/doc/html/pcre2syntax.html